 I’m pleased, because I love the cheese.
 Gorgeously rubbery, gooey but not dissolving, tasting of nothing much at all, it must be the mother of processed cheese.
 I bet the founders of Kraft Foods were Cypriots.
 It’s not terribly versatile and can’t match mozzarella or Cheddar in their melting qualities but it’s a great starter and very good in salads.
 You can bake, fry or grill; batter, fritter or skewer it.

 Plus, which is what really matters here, it is the best meat patty replacement in a burger.
 It’s so right, you might be tempted to put a slice of Monterey Jack on top of it…

 - dried oregano

 - sweet chili sauce

-Slice the haloumi thickly (1cm).
+3. Slice the halloumi thickly (1cm).
 Heat a large heavy frying pan over medium heat.
 Fry the halloumi for about 3 minutes on each side until browned.
 Toast the buns while the cheese is frying.

 4. To assemble, place an onion slice on the bottom half of the bun followed by a pepper quarter, a slice of halloumi, aubergine and a couple more halloumi slices.